I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Before you start submitting anywhere, you need to prepare several documents in advance.
+Before you start to submit to publishers, you need to prepare several documents in advance.
 The first is a query letter.
-This is a one page letter that you will include with all submissions to a person, company, or publication.
-You need to keep it at one page, even though most of the time you will be pasting this letter into the body of an email, not an attachment.
-Most people and places refuse to open attachments, but you still need to keep that length.
+This is a cover letter that you will include with all submissions to a person, company, or publication.

 To: John Smith, Little Readers Inc.:

 I wrote my book, Little Red Riding Hood, as a morality tale for young children to teach them not to talk to strangers.
 This is a lesson that all kids should learn.
 My story does not talk down to them but rather uses fantasy to make a compelling adventure story with a relatable young, impressionable girl at the center of my 20,000 word novel.